Free State of Mecklenburg-Schwerin: German revolution

+Kapp Putsch

+The Kapp Putsch (13–18 March 1920), a failed right-wing attempt to overthrow the government in Berlin, was particularly deadly in Mecklenburg-Schwerin.
+When the news of the coup attempt reached Schwerin, the labour unions and the three workers' parties (SPD, Independent Social Democrats and Communists) called for a general strike and occupied key buildings in the city.
+At meetings in Rostock and Wismar, workers decided to take up arms against the putsch.
+Generalmajor Paul von Lettow-Vorbeck, the Reichswehr brigade commander at Schwerin, put himself under the command of General Walther von Lüttwitz, one of the leaders of the putsch, and called on the Freikorps Roßbach for support.
+On 15 March, they opened fire on the workers occupying the Schwerin post office.
+The fighting left 14 workers and two soldiers dead.

+In Rostock, armed workers surrounded the barracks where a group of regular and Freikorps troops had barricaded themselves.
+Their attempt to break out on 18 March ended with the death of one worker and the soldiers being surrounded and disarmed.
+The Freikorps Rossbach occupied Wismar on 19 March, after the putsch in Berlin had ended.
+Six workers were killed when firing broke out between them and the Freikorps troops; a seventh worker was taken prisoner and murdered.
+The Freikorps Rossbach troops left the city a few days later.
+At the Güstrow market square on 17 March, nine people were killed in fighting between workers and soldiers.
+Across Mecklenburg-Schwerin, 91 peopled died in the violence that accompanied the Kapp Putsch.

+Nazi rise to power

-The state parliament consisted of a landtag of a varying number of members but not fewer than 50, elected for a term of three years by universal suffrage.
-The state administration, headed by a Minister-President was responsible to the landtag and could be removed by a vote of no confidence.
-For most of the Weimar period, the state governments were headed by either a Social Democrat or a Nationalist.
-However, in the June 1932 landtag election, the Nazi Party became the largest party with 49% of the vote and a Nazi, Walter Granzow, became Minister-President on 13 July.
-Thus, Mecklenburg-Schwerin was one of only five states to have installed a Nazi-led government before the Nazis came to power nationally.
+For most of the Weimar period, the state governments of Mecklenburg-Schwerin were headed by either a Social Democrat, a member of the conservative German People's Party (DVP) or of the DNVP.
+In the June 1932 Landtag election, however, the Nazi Party became the largest party with 49% of the vote, and a Nazi, Walter Granzow, became minister-president on 13 July.
+Mecklenburg-Schwerin was one of only five states to have voted in a Nazi-led government before they came to power nationally.

-Following their seizure of power at the national level, the Nazi government enacted the "Second Law on the Coordination of the States with the Reich" that established more direct control over the states by means of the new powerful position of Reichsstatthalter (Reich Governor).
-Friedrich Hildebrandt was installed in this post on 26 May 1933.
-By the end of the year, Hildebrandt, who was also Reichsstatthalter of the neighboring Free State of Mecklenburg-Strelitz, moved to consolidate his domains and merged the two states into a new united state of Mecklenburg, effective 1 January 1934.
-And with that, the brief fifteen-year existence of the Free State of Mecklenburg-Schwerin passed into history.
+Following the Nazi seizure of power at the national level, the government enacted the "Second Law on the Coordination of the States with the Reich".
+It established more direct control over the states by means of the new powerful position of Reichsstatthalter (Reich governor).
+Friedrich Hildebrandt was installed in the post on 26 May 1933.
+Hildebrandt, who was also Reichsstatthalter of the neighbouring Free State of Mecklenburg-Strelitz, consolidated the two into a new united state of Mecklenburg effective 1 January 1934.